 - reduce greenhouse emissions.

-Applications for the program are now closed and are currently being processed.
-Key dates are available below:
+Applications for the program opened in August 2018, closed in October 2018. and are currently being processed.

 The guide is a resource for community groups that are either considering a renewable energy project or are in the process of establishing a project.

 The guide consolidates existing knowledge and resources, as well as providing links to further information and advice.
 It also gives practical pointers on critical commercial, technical, governance and regulatory aspects of community renewable energy projects.
 This includes information on how to identify an appropriate business model, select the most suitable technology, and manage a project.

 Established under section 94 the Electricity Industry Act 2000, the PiLoR framework allows electricity generators to negotiate payments made to local councils and includes a methodology under section 94(6A) to assist in calculating these payments.
 The methodology includes both a fixed and variable component, the latter based on nameplate capacity of the power station, and it applies to most types of electricity generators but does not include solar as a fuel source.